-You really want a belly button piercing, but you aren’t sure how budget-friendly it will be.
-While the actual price can vary greatly, there are some are deciding factors that weigh in on how high or low a final belly button piercing cost might be.
+While the price of a belly button piercing can vary greatly, there are some deciding factors that weigh in on how high or low the piercing might actually be.

 If you haven’t thought that far ahead, don’t worry.
-We’ll give you the 411 on everything you’ll need to know about the cost of belly button piercings.
-This article will highlight some of the factors that can drive the price up.
-It will also help you see why going for the cheapest piercer isn’t always the best choice.
+We’ll give you the lowdown on everything you’ll need to know about the cost of a belly button piercing.

 Ever wonder why one piercer will charge a fraction of what another piercer will charge for the same procedure?
 Let us clear up that mystery for you.
 Here are some of the biggest reasons for the large difference in prices you’ll see from piercer to piercer.